wrynearson/wrynearson.github.io/src/posts/2018-01-14-houtouwan.md

 {% image "./src/assets/img/2020-12-08-houtouwan/10.jpg", "10", "(min-width: 30em) 50 vw, 100vw" %}

-*Originally written with Hibshy Samsadin on January 14th, 2018 for Clamp Magazine from a trip in late 2017.*
+*Originally written with Hibshy Samsadin on January 14th, 2018 for Clamp Magazine from a trip in late 2017.
+Published here on December 8th, 2020.*